feddelegrand7/fabricerin/cran-comments.md

 0 errors √ | 0 warnings √ | 0 notes √

+- fabric, jQuery and FileSaver dependencies set using the htmlDependency() function.
+The user doesn't need an internet connexion to run the JS dependencies.
+- Possibility to use the packge smoothly with xaringan and other slides RMarkdown format
 - Bugs fixed.
 - Possibility to choose a color for the drawing.
 - Possibility to export a canvas that contains an image.